uliska/scheme-book/scheme/quoting/unquoting.md

 # Unquoting

-OK, we have seen the quoted and the explicit syntax to create lists and pairs, the difference being that in the `list` appraoch the elements are evaluated:
+OK, we have seen the quoted and the explicit syntax to create lists and pairs, the difference being that in the `list` approach the elements are evaluated:

 ```
 guile> '(red random 1)